abdullah251097/Attrition-Prediction/README.md

 # Results

-I fitted 3 classification models – Logistic Regression, KNN and Decision Tree Classifier- on the training dataset and evaluated the performance of all models on validation dataset.
+I fitted 2 classification models –  KNN and Decision Tree Classifier - on the training dataset and evaluated the final performance of all the models on test data.
 Since this is an attrition problem I used recall or sensitivity as the evaluation metric because we are interested in knowing how our model is predicting the employees who are leaving.
-Decsion Tree Classifier gave the best recall (55%) on validation dataset and reported to be the best model to predict whether an employee will leave or not.
+Decsion Tree Classifier gave the best recall on test data and reported to be the best model to predict whether an employee will leave or not.